champaignadvocacycenter/champaignadvocacycenter.github.io/README.md

 the use of any databases or frameworks.
 There is little to no backend maintenance to be done.

+### Making Changes To Text

+A short how-to on making changes to the text on the website is available [here](https://github.com/champaignadvocacycenter/champaignadvocacycenter.github.io/blob/master/HowTo.pdf)

 ### Prerequisites

 If you would like to read or learn more about HTML, JavaScript, or CSS: